christopherhwood/StanfordCalculator1/README.md

 # StanfordCalculator1
 The answers for the first homework of the Stanford University iTunes iOS with Swift Course.
+Homework2 is still in progress.
+Go to branches/homework2 to find my work there.

 # This is the correct code for the first homework in the Stanford Univeristy iTunes Course for iOS 8.
 # The code includes solutions for the required sections as well as all extra credit pieces.

+There is an error that I have not corrected yet in the homework1 code. displayValue should be of type Double?, not Double.
+It's second return should be nil instead of 0.

 import UIKit